High Protein Low-Calorie Crab Spinach and Artichoke Dip

 Step 5: bake

 Place the baking dish in the preheated oven and bake for 25-30 minutes, or until the top is golden brown and the edges are nice and bubbly.
-You can broil the top for 1-2 minutes at the end to really brown the top, if preferred (image 7).
+You can broil the top for 1-2 minutes at the end to really brown the top, if preferred (image 7).ย Remove from the oven and allow to cool slightly before garnishing with sliced green onions and chopped fresh parsley.

 Fully baked and browned dip in the baking dish.